scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 A major part of machine learning research has become empirical and typically includes a large number of computational experiments run with many different hyperparameter settings.
 This process holds many practical challenges such as flexible exposition of hyperparameters, hyperparameter tuning, ensuring reproducibility, bookkeeping of the runs, and organizing and maintaining an overview over  the results.
 To make matters worse, experiments are often run on diverse and heterogeneous environments ranging from laptops to cloud computing nodes.
-Due to deadline pressure and the inherently unpredictable nature of research there is usually little incentive for researchers to build robust infrastructure.
+Due to deadline pressure and the inherently unpredictable nature of research there is usually little incentive for researchers to build robust infrastructures.
 As a result, research code often evolves quickly and bad trade-offs are made that sacrifice important aspects like bookkeeping and reproducibility.